NVIDIA/OptiX_Apps/README.md

   * Similar for all other OptiX 7|8.x.0 SDKs by changing the version number accordingly.
 Some examples won't be built when using older OptiX SDK versions.
 * `make`
 * **IMPORTANT**: Copy all files from the `data` folder into the `bin` folder with the executables.
 The executables search for their resources relative to their working directory.
+* Before running cmake, make sure that the `$CUDACXX` environment variable is set, otherwise a wrong CUDA version could be selected.
+A possible value is `/usr/local/cuda-13.0/bin/nvcc` (you can use older versions, depending on the GPU architectures to support).

 Instead of setting the temporary OPTIX90_PATH environment variable, you can also adjust the line `set(OPTIX90_PATH "~/NVIDIA-OptiX-SDK-9.0.0-linux64")` inside the `3rdparty/CMake/FindOptiX90.cmake` script to your local OptiX SDK 9.0.0 installation.
 Similar for the OptiX 7|8.x.0 versions.